Spring 2019 Session ~ Myers Briggs with an HSP Overlay ~ May 18 & 25, 2019

 Check your time zones here: https://www.timeanddate.com/worldclock/

-Jacquelyn has been certified to utilize the statistically valid and reliable Myers Briggs Assessment since 1993 and has administered the MBTI to hundreds, most of them HSPs.
+Jacquelyn has been certified to utilize the statistically valid and reliable Myers Briggs Assessment and has

 I have always loved labels, yet never really knew why.
 You can read more about this here:

-Why I love labels; how they can help us; and why we need transform them.
+Why I love labels; how they can help us; and why we need to transform them.

-“Good type development can be achieved at any age by anyone who cares to under-stand his or her own gifts and the appropriate use of those gifts.
+http://www.lifeworkshelp.com/HSP-Newsletter/why-i-love-labels-and-how-they-can-help-live-more-authentically/“Good type development can be achieved at any age by anyone who cares to understand his or her own gifts and the appropriate use of those gifts.

 “~Isabel Briggs Myers

 “When people differ, a knowledge of type lessens friction and eases strain.
-In addition it reveals the value of differences.
-No one has to be good at everything.”
+In addition, it reveals the value of differences.
+No one has to be good at everything.”~Isabel Briggs Myers

 Here’s information on what to expect, and how you can join me in learning more about your Myers Briggs “label.”